GSA/fpki-guides/_includes/apple_trust_store_installation.md

 ***Note:** For **iOS only**&nbsp;&mdash;&nbsp;If you download and install COMMON from an email or an intranet website, **you'll need to manually enable SSL trust for COMMON**.
 This isn't needed when you use Configurator, MDM, or an MDM enrollment profile to install COMMON.
 (See [Enable Full Trust for COMMON](#enable-full-trust-for-common).)

+##### Install Apple Configuration Profiles
+*** RCD - TO WRITE!

+Automatic (e.g., MDM automates installation without user intervention) Manual (e.g., user clicking on the distributed profile)

 #### Install using command line

-This option works for **macOS** devices only.

-1. Command line:
+{% include alert-info.html content="The following steps will redistribute COMMON to the System keychain, and are intended to be run by system administrators.
+Non-administrator users will encounter permissions errors when executing these commands." %}

+1. Click the **Spotlight** icon and search for *terminal*.
+2. Double-click the **Terminal** icon (black monitor icon with white “>_”) to open a window.
+3. Run the following command:

     ```
 	$ sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" {DOWNLOAD_LOCATION}/fcpca.crt
     ```

-#### Install using Apple Keychain
+#### Install using Apple Keychain Access

-This option works for **macOS** devices only.
+{% include alert-info.html content="The following steps will redistribute COMMON to the System keychain, and are intended to be run by system administrators.
+Non-administrator users will encounter permissions errors when executing these commands." %}

+1. Click the **Spotlight** icon and search for *Keychain Access*.
+2. Double-click the **Keychain Access** icon to open the application.
+3. Click the *System* keychain from the left-hand navigation.
+4. Click **File** -> **Import Items**
-1. Browse to your downloaded copy of COMMON.
+5. Browse to and select your verified copy of COMMON.
-2. Double-click on the file.
-3. When prompted, enter your password to install the certificate.
+6. When prompted, enter your *administrator* username and password.
+7. Keychain Access will present the installed certificate.

 General users may use these steps to install COMMON in the _Login Keychain_ specific to their accounts.
 This will not impact other user accounts on the device.

+{% include alert-info.html content="The following steps will redistribute COMMON to the login keychain, and do not require administrator rights." %}

+1. Browse to your downloaded and verified copy of COMMON.
+2. Double-click on the file.
+3. Keychain Access will open and present the installed certificate.